-The shares of common stock covered by this prospectus supplement may be offered and sold from time to time in one or more transactions by the selling stockholders.
-The term "selling stockholders" includes pledges, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as pledgors, donors, borrowers or in connection with other non-sale-related transfers after the date of this prospectus supplement.
+The shares of common stock covered by this prospectus supplement may be offered and sold from time to time in one or more transactions by the selling stockholders directly or alternatively through underwriters or broker-dealers or agents.
+The term "selling stockholders" includes pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as pledgors, donors, borrowers or in connection with other non-sale-related transfers after the date of this prospectus supplement.
 This prospectus supplement may also be used by transferees of such persons, including broker-dealers or other transferees who borrow or purchase the shares to settle or close out short sales of common stock.
 The selling stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale or non-sale related transfers.
 The selling stockholders may sell the shares on the New York Stock Exchange or any exchange that quotes the common stock, or in private sales at negotiated prices.
 The shares may be sold by one or more of the following methods of sale, at the market price for our common stock prevailing at the time of sale, a price related to the prevailing market price, a negotiated price or such other price as the selling stockholders determine from time to time:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its own account;

-- an exchange distribution in accordance with the rules of the New York Stock Exchange or any exchange that quotes the common stock; - in privately negotiated transactions; - in a combination of any of the above transactions; and - any other method permitted pursuant to applicable law.
+- · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its own account; - · an exchange distribution in accordance with the rules of the New York Stock Exchange or any exchange that quotes the common stock; - in privately negotiated transactions; - in transactions otherwise than on an exchange or in the over-the-counter market (including the issuance of derivative securities, whether the derivative securities are listed on an exchange or otherwise); - through the settlement of short sales; - $\cdot$ $\;$ in a combination of any of the above transactions; and - · any other method permitted pursuant to applicable law.

-The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
+The selling stockholders may enter into hedging transactions with broker-dealers or other financial institutions in connection with distributions of the shares or otherwise.
 In such transactions, broker-dealers or other financial institutions may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholders.
 The selling stockholders may also sell shares short and redeliver the shares to close out such short positions.
 The selling stockholders may also enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer such shares pursuant to this prospectus supplement.
 The selling stockholders may also pledge or loan the shares to a broker-dealer.
 The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares pursuant to this prospectus supplement.
+A selling stockholder may also enter into transactions in which a broker-dealer makes purchases as principal for resale for its own account or through other types of transactions.
 In addition, any shares that qualify for sale pursuant to Rule 144 may be sold under Rule 144 rather than pursuant to this prospectus supplement.